The majestic red monolith rising in the middle of the outback is one of Australia’s symbols.

 The prices in the area are high because of its unique location and lack of competition.

-We made the reservation at the visitor information centre in Alice Springs just two days ahead.
+We made the reservation at the Alice Springs visitor information centre just two days beforehand.

 The room was basic but clean.
 There were no towels provided, but we had our own.